 Citations are publications that use Tocris products.
 Selected citations for Cyprodime hydrochloride include:

 Norris et al (2019) The Bivalent Rewarding and Aversive properties of δ9-tetrahydrocannabinol are Mediated Through Dissociable Opioid Receptor Substrates and Neuronal Modulation Mechanisms in Distinct Striatal Sub-Regions.
 Sci Rep 9 9760 PMID: 31278333

 Lee et al (2012) Prostatic relaxation induced by loperamide is reduced in spontaneously hypertensive rats.
 J Neurosci 2012 941685 PMID: 22645476

 Do you know of a great paper that uses Cyprodime hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Peptides Involved in Appetite Modulation Scientific Review